Frequently Asked Questions

 - My friend is leaving campus.
-Can I use, or purchase from them, their parking permit?
+Can I use or purchase their parking permit?

 - No. Parking permits are not transferable, and are valid only when purchased from the Parking & Traffic.
 Please notify University Police immediately if anyone attempts to sell you an SFA parking permit.

 - I am an on-line student & I don`t park on campus on a regular basis.
 Do I need to buy a permit?

 Everyone who parks on campus needs to have a permit or pay for short-term parking.
 If you occasionally come to campus you may park in the Student Center Garage or Lot 21 and pay the associated hourly rate or you may purchase daily parking permits, sold in packs of 5, for $3 each.

 - Do I have to get a permit on a car I am borrowing while mine is in the shop?

 Your parking permit is a hangtag and may be moved to whatever vehicle you will be using on campus.
 We do ask that you register all vehicles with our office.

 - Why did I get a citation when someone else was driving my car?